 IMPORTANT!
 Publish Your Canvas Course

-It starts the semester off poorly if students are unable to access their course materials on the first day of classes.
-Students may feel anxious about participating in an online course to begin with, those feelings can be magnified by delays and lack of communication.
+It starts the semester off right if students are able to access their course materials on or before the first day of classes.
+Students may feel anxious about participating in an online course, and those feelings can be magnified by delays and lack of communication.

 To do so, complete the following steps:

 - Under the “Course Details” tab, set the start date and time (e.g., May 11, 2020, 8:00 am)

 - Select the box next to “Restrict students from viewing this course before start date”

 - Select “Update Course Details” at the bottom of the page when done

 - Go back to the home page, and select “Publish” under Course Status at the upper right